 Now retired, John lives

-in Ingham, North Queensland, with his wife Wendy and their family.
+in Ingham, North Queensland, with his wife Wendy.

 In retirement he is busy as a writer, historian and poet.
 He enjoys a cold